kezenator/adventofcode/README.md

     three only happens when there's no overflow - so I only have to do the working MOD the LCM in part 2.
 Still took 15 minutes... when the winner only took 2 minutes to do this.
+12. First A* search puzzle.
+First try solved part 1 in 0.2 seconds, so I just let it run for a minute or so to solve part 2.
+Then re-wrote to search from the top down.